rvirding/erlog/README.md

 #### Working with libraries:
 Erlog is implemented in erlang modules, called libraries.
 They can be standard and external.
 All predicates from standard functions are loaded to memory when you start erlog core.
+##### Manual loading external libraries
 But to use predicates from external functions - you should manually load them to memory with the help of `use/1` command:

     | ?- db_assert(test,foo(a,b)).